c99koder/personal-influxdb/README.md

 ## Configuration

-Open each Python script and set your API credentials and InfluxDB server configuration at the top of the file
+Open `config.py` and set your API credentials and InfluxDB server configuration at the top of the file

 * __RescueTime__: Register for an API key at https://www.rescuetime.com/anapi/manage
 * __Foursquare__: Register an app at https://foursquare.com/developers/ and generate an OAuth2 access token